SAP/openui5-docs/docs/Integrating_the_Rules_in_OPA_Tests_cfabbd4.md

     ```

 2. Add additional assertions to the OPA configuration file.

-    Add generic or specific assertions - depending on the use case.
-For example:

     -   `iShouldSeeNoHighSeverityErrors` - This assertion calls `noRuleFailures` with a few parameters set, as you can see in the example code below.
 It checks for high issues and ignores medium and low.
 The rules checked are `preloadAsyncCheck`, `orphanedElement`, `deprecatedEntities` and the scope is set to *global*.